rezanikfal/Tutorials/Angular-help-DataAccess.md

   }
 }
 ```
-## Pass Data from parent to child using INPUT:
+## Pass Data from parent to child using INPUT directive:
 ### Child:
 ```javascript
 import { Component, OnInit, Input } from '@angular/core';